Axinom/drm-quick-start/Readme.md

 # Sample scenario 2: creating your own license tokens

-In this scenario, we will modify the sample project to generate a unique license token upon every request, instead of returning a hardcoded license token.
+In this scenario, we will modify the sample project to generate a unique license token upon every request, instead of returning a hardcodedg license token.

 You will need an [Axinom DRM evaluation account](http://drm.axinom.com/evaluation-account/) in order to proceed.
 Upon signing up, you will receive a document titled "Axinom DRM Fact Sheet" that will contain some information required below.